-You have no particular restrictions to buy residential property and commercial property, you only need to deal with some minimum investment requirements, there are also some land types that are reserved for Bumiputera only.
+You have no particular restrictions to buy residential property and commercial property, you only need to deal with some minimum investment requirements.
+Not to forget, there are also some land types that are reserved for Bumiputera only.

-When it comes to commercial property, the minimum investment doesn’t apply to the whole of the country whatsoever, but in places where the buying pressure is slightly higher, like in Kuala Lumpur.
+When it comes to buying commercial property, the minimum investment requirements don’t apply to the whole of the country, but in places where the buying pressure is slightly higher, like in Kuala Lumpur.

-Even if there’s Bumiputera reserved land, you have a number of other land types available.
+Even if foreigners generally can’t get hold of Bumiputera reserved land or agricultural land, you have a number of other land types available.

-What kind of commercial property can I buy?
+What kind of commercial property can I buy in Malaysia?

 As explained in my article about buying commercial property in Hong Kong, you can normally buy commercial property in any of the following categories: